symfony-fr/symfony-docs-fr/book/page_creation.rst

 .. note::

-   We'll show you how to choose exactly which file/format to load in the next section `Environments`_.
+   You'll learn exactly how to load each file/format in the next section `Environments`_.

 Each top-level entry like ``framework`` or ``twig`` defines the configuration for a particular bundle.
 For example, the ``framework`` key defines the configuration